Here’s what to expect if you cancel home internet and tether your TV to your cell phone or laptop.

 Data limits are the biggest problem with using your mobile phone for home internet.

-Case in point: It takes just 20 hours of Netflix streaming to use up an entire month of Verizon’s hotspot data.
+For example, it takes just 20 hours of Netflix streaming to use up an entire month of Verizon’s hotspot data.
 And after you hit those 20 hours of streaming (which, let’s be real here, it will probably happen on the first rainy weekend you try this), you will be stuck with speeds of 600 Kbps for the rest of the month.
-Speeds that slow will feel like dial-up internet speeds—you won’t be able to check social media, stream video, or even listen to music.
 Google search is about all you can do with speeds that slow.

 Cell phone providers differ in the data and speeds they offer for a mobile hotspot.
 But remember that not all cell phone plans allow you to create a mobile hotspot, and some providers charge extra for it.